Information Systems B.S.

 - End-of-the-year picnic

-The job outlook is excellent for IT professionals.
+The job outlook is excellent for information systems professionals.
 Because of increased use of the Internet, data processing systems, software programs, and mobile technologies, and because of the need for information security, the Bureau of Labor Statistics expects employment of IT professionals to grow much faster than average in the coming years.

 Students have participated in a variety of internal and external professional experiences: